arithmetica-org/arithmetica/README.md

 # Arithmetica
 > Infinite precision arithmetic has always been something that has fascinated me.
-This is an attempt to direct that fascination into something that might benifit other people too.
+This is an attempt to direct that fascination into something that might benefit other people too.

-Arithmetica is a general purpose infinite precision linux and windows math library with a wide variety of mathematical functions and features.
-Currently supported languages are: C and C++.
+Arithmetica is a general-purpose infinite precision Linux and windows math library with a wide variety of mathematical functions and features.
+Currently supported languages are C and C++.

 # Installation
 Include the header [arithmetica.h]() and download the `.a` file from the [releases section](https://github.com/avighnac/arithmetica/releases/).